tldr-pages/tldr/pages/common/sqsc.md

 `sqsc query "SELECT body FROM <queue-name> WHERE body LIKE '%user%'"`

-- Pull all messages in a queue into a local sqlite database:
+- Pull all messages from a queue into a local sqlite database in your present working directory:

 `sqsc pull <queue-name>`